Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 \begin{prop} For any $(X,f) \in \LG_{S} $ the canonical functor

 is an equivalence.
 Here the dg-quotient on the lhs is taken in $\dgcat_A^{\mathrm{idem}}$. \begin{proof} We start with the observation that as $X$ is assumed to be of finite type over $S$, it is quasi-compact and quasi-separated and in particular, $\Perf(X)$ admits a compact generator \cite{bondal-vandenbergh}.
-It is then a consequence of \cite[Prop.
+Therefore $X$ is perfect (in the sense of \cite{MR2669705}) and it is then a consequence of \cite[Prop.
 1.18]{MR3281141} that the exact sequence of idempotent complete dg-categories

 is also a pullback in $\dgcat_A^{\mathrm{idem}}$.
 This cartesian diagram together with the cartesian diagram (\ref{eq-pullbackcoherentboundedperfect}) fit together in a commutative cube